ccjmk/commander/README.md

 ## Executing Commands

-You can open the Commander widget by pressing (by default) Alt+Backtick *(the \` right next to the 1 in english keyboards)*.
+You can open the Commander widget by pressing (by default) `Alt+Q`.
 Shortcut is configurable ingame using the default keybinding menu.

 Then you can start typing!
 Command suggestions will pop up as you type, you can auto-accept the selected suggestion with `Tab`/`Enter`, or select other suggestions using `Up` or `Down`.
 An `Enter` when no suggestion is selected sends the Command for execution, else it auto-fills that suggestion.